SuperQ/chrony_exporter/README.md

 You can use [Prometheus rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) to pre-compute some values.

-For example, the maximum clock error can be computed from several metrics as [documented in the Chrony man pages](https://chrony-project.org/doc/4.4/chrony.conf.html).
+For example, an absolute bound on the clock accuracy can be computed from several metrics as [documented in the Chrony man pages](https://chrony-project.org/doc/4.6.1/chronyc.html).

 ```yaml
 groups: